-The Center for Global Health Equity champions interdisciplinary, collaborative efforts to address health disparities in low- and middle-income countries.
-By uniting U-M faculty, staff, and students with global partners, we amplify our impact on individuals and communities in need.
+The Center for Global Health Equity at the University of Michigan is dedicated to interdisciplinary and collaborative efforts that tackle health disparities in low- and middle-income countries.
+By connecting U-M faculty, staff, and students with global partners, we strive to enhance our positive impact on individuals and communities worldwide.